darkfeline/dantalian/doc/user/library.rst

 ``.dantalian``, a special directory)  Files are "tagged" by creating a hard link in the respective directory.
 Files can have any number and combination of tags.
-File names and tag names are restricted only by the underlying file system (so yes, Unicode and 50 character long names are all okay).
+File names and tag names are restricted only by the underlying file system (on ext4, for example, up to 255 bytes and all characters except ``/`` are allowed, so knock yourself out).
 All files of all types can be tagged, including symlinks.  dantalian provides functionality such that even directories can be tagged, perfect for hardcore file organizers.

 Usage
 -----

-While it is possible to manage the library abstraction solely using standard programs such as ``ln``, dantalian provides useful scripts for performing operations such as tagging, untagging, and deleting, as commands for the command-line script ``dantalian``.
+While it is possible to manage the library abstraction solely using standard programs such as ``ln``, ``mv``, etc., dantalian provides useful scripts for performing operations such as tagging, untagging, and deleting, as commands for the command-line script ``dantalian``.

 See the manpage (linked here: :ref:`manpage`) for the commands for ``dantalian``.